pierreHmbt/AdEffOrt_CP/Readme.md

 The repository contains:

-1) Effort_ICML.ipynd: code to use Effort
+1) Effort.ipynd: code to use Effort

-2) AdEffort_ICML.ipynd: code to use Ad-Effort
+2) AdEffort.ipynd: code to use Ad-Effort

-3) utils_ICML.ipynd: functions to run the code
+3) utils.ipynd: functions to run the code

 ## Requirements